xiaabdfe/bdfepush/docs/abyss-70.md

 ---

 # Tips

 ## Knight
 * Bait when single red marker is on you.
 * Phalanx when prepared to nuke.
 * Waste and poison resistances help.

 ## Black Mage
-* Difficult to stay alive without barrier or resist.
+* Difficult to stay alive without barrier or resist without Knight.
 * Be aware of buff dispels.
 * Waste and poison resistances help.
 * Auto-buff helps to adjust HP in skipping thresholds.